wdawson/okta.github.io/_source/_posts/2018-07-27-build-crud-app-in-aspnet-framework-webapi-and-angular.md

 {% img blog/aspnet-framework-angular-crud/CreateWebApiDialog.png alt:"Dialog to choose Web API as project type." width:"800" %}{: .center-image }

-At this moment, we have a lot of boilerplate code that we really do''t need in our application.
+At this moment, we have a lot of boilerplate code that we really don't need in our application.

-Le''s clean up the boilerplate code and remove all redundant files and NuGet packages.
+Let's clean up the boilerplate code and remove all redundant files and NuGet packages.

-Since we are building an API, we do''t need UI related files or folders.
+Since we are building an API, we don't need UI related files or folders.
 We can remove all the following:

 {% img blog/aspnet-framework-angular-crud/RemoveFoldersFromProject.png alt:"Project file tree with items to be removed highlighted." width:"300" %}{: .center-image }